 I’m sure there was at least one environmental SuperFund site (thank you GE) in Schenectady, NY.
-Our journalism program at Linton HS actually followed political news, and Highlights-‘you journalism guys,’ with our magic yellow passes, RCP signed – has been an identity at reunions.
+Our journalism program at Linton HS actually followed socio-political news, and Highlights-“you journalism guys,” with our magic yellow hall passes – has been an identity at reunions.
 Ahhh, Karen Korniak and the majorettes… A bunch of us became the huge wave of journalism majors in post-Watergate times.

-Cripes, we thought Tricky Dick was a menace to democracy!
+Cripes, we thought Tricky Dicky was a menace to democracy!
 Turns out America has over 150 people in Congress – and a mob of angry white people with truth and rule of law wiped from their collective minds – who did worse than Nixon ever considered doing to the U.S. of A. as a country.
 Kow-towing to a RUSSIAN like trump?
 The idea of a Black President actually worked…

 America, still a place to try whatever

 Coming out of The Great Recession, I went from reunion to first sale in 100 days, but it wasn’t quite the economic turnaround I needed.
-While I’ve come inside with a couple operations, since 2019, my writing skills have worked well in collaboration situations.
+While I’ve come inside with a couple operations, since 2019, CDTalent Enterprises has provided skills working in collaboration situations.